opencog/sensory/DesignNotes.md

     (TextStream)   ; iterator to write to.
     (StringValue)) ; strings to write
 ```
-Since links can't actualy store Values, the above have to be executable
+Since links can't actually store Values, the above have to be executable
 things that return the desired streams.

 How does the C++ perform the write?